chienh1/MSc-Autonomous-Systems/Dynamics-and-Motion-Control/README.md

 # Dynamics and Motion Control

 ## Course Overview
-This directory contains materials for the MF2007 HT24 Dynamics and Motion Control course offered at KTH, 2024.
+This directory contains materials for Dynamics and Motion Control course offered at KTH, 2024.
 This course focuses on the design, modeling, and prototyping of control systems for mechatronic applications, aiming to achieve precise motion trajectories.
 It integrates foundational knowledge from related fields such as mechanics, mathematics, and engineering.
 Participants will learn to develop, implement, and analyze mechatronic control systems using software tools.

 ## Course Content